Mimetis/Dotmim.Sync/docs/MultiScopes.rst

 Multi Scopes
 ^^^^^^^^^^^^^^^^^^^^^^

-To be able to create a multi scopes scenario, you just have to create two `SyncSetup` with a named scope:
+To be able to create a multi scopes scenario, you just have to:

-- Create two setup with your tables / filters and options.
+- Create two ``SyncSetup`` instances with your tables / filters and options.
-- Sync your databases calling SynchronizeAsync with a different scope name for each setup
+- Sync your databases calling ``SynchronizeAsync`` with a different scope name for each setup
-  - Or call ProvisionAsync with your scope name
+- Or call ``ProvisionAsync`` with your scope name.

 Here is a full example, where we sync separately the **Product** table, then the **Customer** table: